divyamani1/Nepali-NLP-Progress/README.md

 # Nepali-NLP-Progress

-This curated list is an attempt to organize research in Nepali Natural Language Processing.
+This curated list is an attempt to organize research and available tools in Nepali Natural Language Processing.
 This is by no means an exhaustive list, so contributions are welcome.

 ## Character Recognition